Abel-Nicolas Bergasse du Petit-Thouars: War of the Pacific

 On the way back to France from his mission in the Marquesas Islands, he commanded the French Navy's observation mission at the War of the Pacific.
 As the Lima campaign saw success after success, and the occupation of Lima became imminent, reports of Chilean destruction resulted in a meeting between the different observing powers, concluding that such an event would not be allowed in Lima proper.
 His role in the defense of Lima, had the Chilean army attacked the city as it had done in Barranco, Chorrillos and Miraflores, would have been to use his fleet against the occupying army.
 According to Peruvian historiography, this was accomplished due to Petit-Thouars communicating directly with Chilean commander-in-chief of the occupation, Manuel Baquedano.
-According to Chilean historiography, however, negotiations were led by British Admiral J. M. Sterling.
-Nevertheless, what is known is that Petit-Thouars' role would have been a bombardment of the city.
+According to Chilean historiography, however, negotiations were led by Royal Navy admiral J. M. Sterling.
+Nevertheless, what is known is that Petit-Thouars' role prevented a bombardment of the city.

 Because of his role in the war, he became known as the Savior of Lima, and a key south-to-north broad one-way street in Lima, Petit Thouars Avenue, is named after him.
 It runs through Miraflores, San Isidro, Lince, and downtown Lima.

 He was promoted to vice admiral in 1883, and later died in Toulon on 14 March 1890.